Rate this page:

 Limitations and known issues

 Inform your customer about any factors that may limit you from offering them a complete app data migration path.
-This may include limits and/or known issues related to:
+This may include limits and/or known issues related to your app or the CMA.

 Rate this page: